 Because there are benefits to using the internet as part of your search for jobs as a nurse practitioner.
 In this post we’re going to:

-- Break down the advantages of applying online
+- Break down the advantages of applying for NP jobs online

 - Discuss how to do so effectively, so that your application doesn’t get lost in the crowd